 Buzzard

-Just as we arrived back in Helston, the pager went off; the Pelican was back at Land's End, circling the area.
-SHIT!
-We were half an hour away from the bird.
-Malc drove us there as you do nicely and slowly!
+Just as we returned to Helston, the pager went again: the pelican was back at Land’s End, circling the area.
+We were now around half an hour away — not what you want to hear when dealing with a bird capable of disappearing towards the Scilly Isles at any moment.
+Malc drove us back west at what might best be described as a measured pace.

 Dalmatian Pelican